rabbitmq/rabbitmq-website/site/monitoring.md

  * `GET /api/nodes` returns stats for all cluster members

 The latter endpoint returns an array of objects.
-Monitoring tools that support (or can support) that as an input should prefer that endpoint since it redunces the number of requests.
+Monitoring tools that support (or can support) that as an input should prefer that endpoint since it reduces the number of requests.
 When that's not the case, use the former endpoint to retrieve stats for every cluster member in turn.
 That implies that the monitoring system is aware of the list of cluster members.